System Design Space

 • ✓ Clear diagrams

-• ✓ Back-of-the-envelope estimation
+• ✓ A solid introduction to rough estimation

 • ✓ Additional questions for each task